dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 > about these "facets of greatness", I'm not exactly the
 > brightly-shining, radiant, exemplary apex here...
 I want nothing
 > other than to methodologize and improve on these, if I'm ever to
-> realisticly expect to launch a product." - David Conner, Radiant
+> realistically expect to launch a product." - David Conner, Radiant
 > Apex of Greatness...

 Where is it that most people learn to be great?
 It's their father that first imbues that image.
 Perhaps their mother as well.
 Unfortunately, I never had a father.
 He died when I was 14 months old.
-You might say the world acted as my fater, or tried to help as much as it could anyway.
+You might say the world acted as my father, or tried to help as much as it could anyway.
 So, instead of a singular impression or image of what it means to be a great person, I ended up with several.
 Yet, the combination of these impressions were far weaker than that most